'Nearly all men can stand adversity, but if you want to test a man's character, give him power' - Abraham Lincoln

 8 You too exercise patience.
 Make your hearts firm, because the presence of the Lord has drawn close (James 5).

 Showing himself to be aware of two water baptisms, into FDS1 and FDS2.
 He is also aware that the manifestation of the presence is close.
-So the letter must have been written during the gap in the presence from 79Tishri14 to 89Tishri14.
-But he does not advise anyone to leave his administration because he is running FDS2.
+So the letter must have been written during the gap in the presence from 79Tishri14 to 89Tishri14, when he was exercising patience until the first presence restarted.
+So it cannot have been written by James, the brother of Jesus, who died in 62 AD.
+James does not advise anyone to leave his administration because he is running FDS2.

 1Simon Peter, a slave and apostle of Jesus Christ, to those who have obtained a faith, held in equal privilege with ours, by the righteousness of our God and [the] Saviour Jesus Christ (2 Peter 1).